Northern Pacific 328: First retirement

-In August 1950, No. 328 was retired and was sold to the Minnesota Railfans Association where it was displayed in Stillwater, Minnesota at their city park where she would sit for 26 years.
+In August 1950, No. 328 was retired and was sold to the Minnesota Railfans Association.
+It was displayed at the city park in Stillwater, Minnesota, for 26 years.

 Excursion service

 In 1976, it was leased by the Minnesota Transportation Museum for an operational restoration.
 The engine returned to service in May 1981, and ran excursion trips during the 1980s.
 Between 1987 and 1991, No. 328 returned to the Stillwater Branch and was owned by the Minnesota Transportation Museum and was a “crown jewel” of the historic experience.
 In 1992 NP served as a regular locomotive on MTM's Osceola & St. Croix, MN and Dresser, WI.
-In 1998, No. 328 had its most famous trip when she participated in a triple header with Soo Line 1003 and Soo Line 2719 at SteamFest '98 from Wisconsin to Minnesota.
-In 1999, it traveled a few more miles from the Stillwater and Taylors Falls branches it once frequented.
-It also made occasional special trips to other locations around the Twin Cities.
+In 1998, No. 328 had its most famous trip when it participated in a triple header with Soo Line 1003 and Soo Line 2719 at SteamFest '98 from Wisconsin to Minnesota.
+In 1999, it traveled a few more miles from the Stillwater and Taylors Falls branches it once frequented and made occasional special trips around the Twin Cities.